 I’d much rather be poorer and free than having to work at a job I don’t love.
 If you are making $400K+ and are not happy, please make some changes.
 Paying higher taxes while being miserable at your job is no way to live.

-Personally, I plan to re-retire within the next 12 months after everybody in my family is inoculated.
+Personally, I plan to re-retire within the next 12 months after there is herd immunity or when takes increase.
 I’m proud to have paid lots of taxes helped support all the stimulus packages.
 Further, I’ve been paying full healthcare premiums of $2,250/month so far.
 However, I’m tired of the grind and want to finally take things down a notch.

 Very soon, it will be time to enjoy life to the fullest as the economy reopens!